 Jacky let out another sigh–as if that little declaration was just some empty reassurance attempt.
 “I hope so.”

 Joanne got up from her spot and entered her tent then.
 The others had left a crack, so she was able to reach in and unzip the tent from the outside.
-Jacky was staring at her while she was doing that, his mind full of regret and his heart a deep guilt.
+Jacky was staring at her while she was doing that, his mind full of regret and his heart a pang of deep guilt.

 “Time’s up,” Jiro said.

 Jacky almost jumped because he had not expected it.
 Though Jiro had said he was not going to give up his shift.
 Jacky had lost his track of time because he was so into teaching Joanne.